Social Engineering is The Art of What Three Things?

 Tips

-- First, check the website is trusted or not?
+• First, check whether the website is trusted or not.

-- Don’t provide your information on unknown site
+• Don’t provide your information on an unknown site.

-- Do not share your login credentials to others
+• Do not share your login credentials with others.

-A suspicious e-mail that may contains a virus or malware to redirect you to a phishing website to hack your sensitive information.
+A suspicious e-mail may contain a virus or malware to redirect you to a phishing website to hack your sensitive information.

 Tips

-- To avoid phishing email, just delete which raises confusion.
+• To avoid phishing emails, just delete which raises confusion.

-- If your incoming email is suspicious then you can direct phone call to sender to confirm as he sends the mail.
+• If your incoming email is suspicious then you can direct a phone call to the sender to confirm as he sends the mail.

-- Or, simply deleting the email and you can also mark it as spam.
+• Or, simply delete the email and you can also mark it as spam.

 Antivirus software is a program that helps to protect your computer from virus and malware threats.